-Fine down content and "fill power" are the main indicators of down quality.
-Moncler down contains at least 90% fine down and boasts a fill power equal to or greater than 710 (cubic inches per 30 grams of down), resulting in a warm, soft, light and uniquely comfortable garment.
+Down cluster and "fill power" are the main indicators of down quality.
+Moncler down contains at least 90% down clusters and boasts a fill power equal to or greater than 710 (cubic inches per 30 grams of down), resulting in a warm, soft, light and uniquely comfortable garment.
 Each batch of down is subjected to a two-step checking procedure to assess its compliance with 11 key parameters, set in accordance with the strictest international standards and the stringent quality requirements imposed by the company.
 In 2015, a total of around 800 tests were performed.